-We are currently accepting applications for 2019 on a rolling basis.
-Official decisions typically arrive within two weeks, along with scholarship amounts and further instructions from your admissions counselor.
+We are currently accepting applications for 2020 on a rolling basis.
+Official decisions typically arrive within two weeks, along with scholarship amounts and further instructions from your admissions representative.
 Ready to get started?

 - You can apply using our online application or the Common Application.

 - You can self-report high school grades and test scores (ACT or SAT) right on our form, allowing for immediate review.